Louise Turpin, Mother Charged For Abuse And Torture Of Her 13 Children, Denied Mental Health Diversion

 Turpin has been charged with 12 counts of false imprisonment, 12 counts of torture, eight counts of child abuse, seven counts of cruelty to a dependent adult, and one count of assault, which are all felonies that stemmed from how Turpin and her husband David treated their 13 children.

-David faces eight perjury charges and one count of lewd acts on a child below 14 years old.
+David faces eight perjury charges and one count of lewd acts on a child below 14-years-old.
 Both have pleaded not guilty to these charges.

 The couple was first arrested on January 15.
 A day before that, their 17-year-old daughter escaped their residence in Perris and called 911 dispatch to report the alleged abuse.